JunbeomL22/JsQL/README.md

 # JsQL

-For theta,
+fro theta,
-everything having referenceDate should be reset with settings.evaluationDate
+every params does not change, parameters should be indexed by time not by date after initialization. path and payoff and products whould be re-initialized